 It has been a process that has required the City of Boulder as well as the teamwork of those towns east of the city to make this project move forward.

-“We’re actually working regionally in partnership with the jurisdictions to our east, so Lafayette, Broomfield and Brighton (are also) funding for the entire corridor,” Brockert said.
+“We’re actually working regionally in partnership with the jurisdictions to our east, so Lafayette, Broomfield and Brighton (are also) funding for the entire corridor,” Brockett said.
 “Actually, Broomfield has been taking the lead on a lot of those discussions.
 So, we’ve gotten grants to plan for the changes along the corridor in the $5 million to $10 million range.
 We have gotten that preliminary funding to do designs for the future of the corridor, but we still need to secure significant additional funding to be able to build the entire corridor.”

-Brockert estimated that the whole project will cost in the “nine-figure” range.
+Brockett estimated that the whole project will cost in the “nine-figure” range.

 He added that the feedback he has received has been, “generally been received positively,” based on the public hearings held up until a few years ago.

-Brockert noted that expansion could also lead to raised protected bike lanes and expanded pedestrian facilities.
+Brockett noted that expansion could also lead to raised protected bike lanes and expanded pedestrian facilities.
 The 3-lane roads will stay the same, but some will become dedicated to the BAT system having mobility in facilitating those who will need the buses to commute.

-“There’s been gradual increases in congestion along that corridor over the last few years and it will continue to get some additional congestion in the future,” Brockert said.
+“There’s been gradual increases in congestion along that corridor over the last few years and it will continue to get some additional congestion in the future,” Brockett said.
 “I’m excited about it.
 I think it’ll be a really positive step for mobility in our region between Boulder and points East.
 Things like this take many years to come together – for example, US 36 between Boulder and Denver was rebuilt.
 It was probably 15 to 20 years from when they first started working on it to when the project was finished.
 These regional transportation projects take a long time, but I’m confident that we’ll get there eventually.”

-Broomfield mayor Guyleen Castriotta noted that the grant process is a methodical one and sometimes is just a matter of getting through the queue.
+Broomfield Mayor Guyleen Castriotta noted that the grant process is a methodical one and sometimes is just a matter of getting through the queue.

 “We seem to be getting more traction than we have in the last five years and I’ve been hearing complaints about the traffic backups on Colorado 7,” she said.
 “We have to kind of wait our turn with grant money.
 There’s a lot of residential growth happening … we’ve just been working on securing the funding and matching it – it’s about two years out, that’s what I’m told.”